geshan/geshan.github.com/source/_posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.markdown

 ```

 As this is just a demo this is ok to do, for a real app always be careful with secrets.
-For production-ready apps do turn of the debugging and other dev related things.
+For production-ready apps do turn off the debugging and other dev related things.

 Add the following `Dockerfile` on the project root: